 Gateway High School uses common assessment data in core subjects of Reading, Math, U.S. History, and Biology to guide instruction.
-Teachers provide remediation and enrichment lessons to target the needs for all students.
+Teachers use data to determine when remediation and enrichment lessons are necessary, thus targeting the needs of all students.
 Some examples of modified instruction would be re-teaching small groups, teacher-centered pairing for one-on-one instruction, the use of interactive technology that reinforces the needed skill, and practice work to build subject fluency.